wiselencave/war3-pfx-boilerplate/README.md

 ## Quick start

 1. Clone the repo
-2. Open the "PFXReforged" project in PK-Editor v2.5
+2. Open the `PFXReforged` project in PK-Editor v2.5
 3. Create a new effect in `SharedFX/`
 4. Add `War3Game` / `War3Weather` nodes if you need runtime attributes
 5. Use **Quick Bake** to export into the map folder